-Look to Irish seanfhocail (proverbs) to help de-clutter your mind in 2018
+Look to Irish seanfhocail (proverbs) to help de-clutter your mind during these stressful times.

-If you’re already feeling that the tasks of 2018 are getting on top of you, it may be that you need to be looking to the ancient Irish and in particular, their proverbs, to help you de-stress, clear your mind and help you prepare for whatever the New Year throws at you.
+If you’re feeling the tasks of modern life are getting on top of you, it may be that you need to be looking to the ancient Irish and in particular, their proverbs, to help you de-stress, clear your mind and help you prepare for whatever life throws at you.

 Creating mindfulness exercises around 52 Irish proverbs, one for every week of the year, each one speaks to the various stresses and worries of modern life and uses the proverb to engage in the ways we combat and overcome them through mindfulness.

 Below, you can find four extracts from the book which explain how these wondrous ancient Irish proverbs can be used to calm your mind in 2019.
 Try them out and let us know what you think in the comments section, below!

 Practice makes mastery

 The more you practice breath control the more you will master self-control.
 The more you do those yoga asanas or follow the sutras the quicker you will master them.
 As an infant, how many attempts did it take to say your first word?
 How many attempts to stand, to walk, to master holding a cup or using a spoon?
 We have learned everything we know by repetition.
 We program our muscle memory and our thought processes by repetition.
 Repeated mindfulness will bring about ultimate mindfulness.
 You can master your destiny – with practice.

 Irish proverb: Léig an donas chun deiridh, a n-dúil s’ nach d-tiocaidh se choidche